cloudmesh-community/sp19-516-125/notebook.md

   - Read OpenStack and LibCloud Sections
   - Downloaded REST example and working on debugging
   - Finished Box chapter
+  - Replaced images in Google section with hyperlinks
+  - Downloaded emacs GUI
 ## Week of 01/28
   - Added examples and explanations for collaborations, groups, tasks in Box chapter
   - Submitted Google Iaas section